cloudmesh/useful-introduction_to_cloud-2015/docs/source/index.rst

    http://cloudmesh.github.io/introduction_to_cloud_computing/.
 If you
    look directly at the source in github, please go that link.

-A short video giving a bief overview about this Web site and Cloudmesh is available at |video-cm-intro|.
+A short video giving a brief overview about this Web site and Cloudmesh is available at |video-cm-intro|.

 .. toctree::